Best Open-Source B2B eCommerce Platforms

 WooCommerce was created by WooThemes to help users turn their WordPress site into an ecommerce store.

 WooCommerce’s popularity, however, comes at a price.
 Most of the more complex features don’t come in a free package and need to be paid for.
 The same goes for store support.
 That said, WooCommerce is still a great solution that is easily scalable with little to no issues.
-That is why it is often chosen as the main platform by small to medium size businesses.
+That is why small to medium size businesses often choose it as the main platform.

 Benefits of WooCommerce